Genez-io/genezio-landing-page/content/posts/langchain_starter.md

 This framework provides a set of tools that allow you to do the following:
 * Easily query the vector database for the most similar context to a given question.
 * Feed the retrieved context to an LLM model.
-* Chain multiple contexts from different sources (multiple databases, web scraping, multiple prompt) and feed them to the model.
+* Chain multiple contexts from different sources (multiple databases, web scraping, multiple prompts) and feed them to the model.

 The simplified flow of the application is as follows:
 ```typescript